fabiospampinato/worktank/readme.md

   timeout: 10000, // The maximum number of milliseconds to wait for the result from the worker, if exceeded the worker is terminated and the execution promise rejects
   warmup: true, // Pre-spawn all the workers, so that they could be closer to being ready when needed
   autoterminate: 60000, // The interval of milliseconds at which to check if the pool can be automatically terminated, to free up resources, workers will be spawned up again if needed
+  env: { // An object containing custom environment variables to pass to the worker threads
+    CUSTOM_ENV: '123'
+  },
   methods: { // An object mapping function names to functions objects to serialize and deserialize into each worker thread, only functions that don't depend on their closure can be serialized
     sum: function ( a: number, b: number ): Promise<number> {
       const {default: math} = await import ( 'math' );